jramer/mongodump-s3/README.md

 ## IAM Policity

 You need to add a user with the following policies.
-Be sure to change `your_bucket` by the correct.
+Be sure to change `your_bucket` to the correct name.

 ```xml
 {